chfoo/tppinputassist/README.md

 ## Compiling

-(This instruction is for users who wish to compare the precompiled script with the source code.)
+(This instruction is for users who wish to compare the precompiled script with the source code.
+You don't need to compile it yourself just to use the script.)

 To compile the script on Linux, install Haxe 4.0.
 Then run the makefile with `make` and the JavaScript output will be in the same directory.

+## FAQ

+**Q. Why doesn't the channel use Twitch extensions?**

+A. Using Twitch extensions is certainly possible and a carefully designed extension will work well in a Twitch Plays.
+However in the case of Twitch Plays Pokemon, games are carefully picked to avoid requiring precise touchscreen inputs especially for those on mobile devices.
+Aliases mapped to specific common points on the touchscreen can be used as inputs too.
+As well, Twitch extensions only provide broadcasters a masked ID for each user.